Knoblauchpilze/user-service/README.md

 ## Secrets in the CI

 The CI workflows define several secrets that are expected to be created for the repository when cloned/forked/used.
 Each secret should be self-explanatory based on its name.
-Most of them require to setup an account on one or the other service mentioned in this README.
+Most of them require to setup an account on one or the other service mentioned in the [tools](#tools-to-install-on-your-system) section.

-# How does sign-up/login/logout work?
+## Deploying this service

+This service is meant to work nicely in a microservice architecture.
+Notably, it is used in the [galactic-sovereign](https://github.com/Knoblauchpilze/galactic-sovereign) project as a base for user management.

+In order to make this service play nicely with your microservice architecture, you can find an example on how to deploy it in the [ec2-deployment](https://github.com/Knoblauchpilze/ec2-deployment) project.

+The `ec2-deployment` repository defines a docker compose architecture for multiple services (including this one) to handle users and authentication for the `Galactic Sovereign` game.

+The CI of this project builds a docker image that can be used as you see fit.

+# General architecture

-## General design
+## System architecture

-The base of our authentication system is the `user-service`.
-This service describes what a user is and which ones are registered in our system.

-Each user is attached a set of credentials, along with some permissions and limits.
-This information can be returned by the `user-service` through a `auth` endpoint.

-Traefik has a [forwardAuth](https://doc.traefik.io/traefik/middlewares/http/forwardauth) middleware which allows (as its name suggests) to forward any request it receives to an external authentication server.
-Based on the response of this server it either denies or forwars the request.

-We leveraged this principle to hook the `user-service` with this middleware so that we can control the access to the API to only authenticated users.
+The `user-service` is a Go service which handles users and store them in a `postgres` database.
+It defines various endpoints to perform the common operation on users:

+- create a new user
+- update it (in case of credentials change for example)
+- delete it
+- login and logout
+- authentication

+This service defines a classic layout with controllers using services, themselves using repositories to interact with the database.
+The interaction with the database is not using any ORM system (like [GORM](https://gorm.io/)) but just plain repositories and SQL queries defined in this repository.
+Considering that the system is still relatively simple this seemed to be the right choice.

+## Typical user workflow

+This service relies on the following base use-case:

+- a user is created with a set of credentials
+- this user can log into the system by providing the right credentials
+- once logged in, the user is provided a temporary API key which can be used to access secured resources
+- the user can logout of the system, or they get automatically logged out after a pre-configured period of time
+- the user can be deleted in case it is no longer needed

+Each of these actions are typically handled by a dedicated handler in the [controllers](internal/controller) package.

 ## The session concept

-In order to allow users to access information about the service, we provide a session mechanism.
-It is quite a wide topic and we gathered a few resources on whether this is a RESTful approach or not in the dedicated [PR #7](https://github.com/KnoblauchPilze/galactic-sovereign/pull/7).
+In order to allow users to be authenticated before granting access to a service, the `user-service` provides a session mechanism.
+It is quite a wide topic and you can find more resources on the research that went into producing the strategy used in this repository (including whether this is a RESTful approach or not) in a dedicated [PR #7](https://github.com/KnoblauchPilze/galactic-sovereign/pull/7) (this service was initially part of the `galactic-sovereign` monorepo).

-Upon calling the `POST /v1/users/sessions` route, the user will be able to obtain a token valid (see [API keys](#api-keys)) for a certain period of time and which can be used to access other endpoints in the cluster.
-This endpoint, along with the `POST /v1/users` endpoint to create a new user, are the only one which can be called unauthenticated.
+Upon calling the `POST /v1/users/sessions` route (see [auth](internal/controller/auth.go) controller), the user will be able to obtain a token (see [API keys](#api-keys)), valid for a certain period of time.

+Providing this token can be used as an authentication mechanism to verify that the user is who they pretend they are.

 The session token is only valid for a certain amount of time and can be revoked early by calling `DELETE /v1/users/sessions/{user-id}`.
+Its validity duration cannot be configured at the moment and is a property of the `user-service`: this seems better from a security posture.

 ## API keys